lukesaltweather/ColumnNormalizer/README.md

 prim='prim' #name of column with a serial table='table' #name of table you want to edit
 ```
 to fit your needs.
-Then just `python normalizer.py` in a terminal of your choice, and it does its "magic".
+Then just `python normalizer.py` in a terminal of your choice, and it'll do its "magic".

 #Other databases